Arch-ive/5etools/README.md

 This (currently) runs the following: "http-server -c-1 --cors --port 5000"

-Right click the ip address it churns out in the terminal post excecution and open to access the site
+Right click the ip address it churns out in the terminal post excecution and open to access the site or manually go to http://localhost:5000/ in your browser of choice

 -------------------------------------------------------------------------